 Applied Disability Studies

-The framework for a Program in Applied Disability Studies combines courses in educational foundations with courses in social sciences and prepares students to work in the rapidly expanding area of disability services, education support and advocacy organizations.
+The framework for a Concentration in Applied Disability Studies combines courses in educational foundations with courses in social sciences and prepares students to work in the rapidly expanding area of disability services, education support and advocacy organizations.
 Employment opportunities exist in the government, business, and non-profit sectors.
 Regarding services for people with disabilities, for example, current Pennsylvania labor data reveals a need for middle level professionals with competencies in leadership, management and supports for people with disabilities.
-Learn more.

 Practitioners are working towards improving the healthcare for people with disabilities through disability studies.
 This multidisciplinary field of inquiry draws on the experiences and perspectives of people with disabilities to address discrimination.
 Inclusion of disability studies in medical, education and business curricula is being reported as a preliminary step towards bringing medical and business humanities into professional development (http://en.wikipedia.org/wiki/Disability_studies).